jtwy23/seed2cigar/README.md

 To gain a simple and easy to read website the following design choices have been made.

 - Font choices were ‘Cantarell’ and ‘Caveat’.
 For a more impactful heading ‘Caveat’ was used to grab the user’s attention.
-However, for ease or reading, sometimes, large amounts of text ‘Cantarell’ was used for a more eye pleasing read.
+However, for ease of reading, sometimes, large amounts of text ‘Cantarell’ was used for a more eye pleasing read.

 - Text colour used is #1e7e34.
 A dark shade of green to keep in line with the logo.